rockstor/rockstor-doc/contribute/contribute.rst

 Depending on your issue you may need to add a Django model, delete one, or change fields of an existing model.
 After editing models you need to create a database migration file and apply it.

-We used `South <https://south.aeracode.org/>`_ to manage database migrations for a while, but since updating to Django 1.8, migrations are natively supported.
+In the past, we used `South <https://south.aeracode.org/>`_ to manage database migrations for a while but since updating to Django 1.8, migrations are natively supported.
 The steps have changed only slightly.

-Generate the migration on buildvm and copy the resulting file back to your laptop.
+1. Generate the migration on buildvm and copy the resulting file back to your laptop.
-This migration file should now be added to the git soruce control.
+2. Add this migration file to the git source control.
 It represents a necessary part of your proposed changes and enables the update mechanism.

-E.g.for model changes in storageadmin application, create a migration file using:

 E.g. for model changes in the storageadmin application, create a migration file using: